Weird Science: First jobs of some leading scientists

-NEW YORK While top scientists may be deploying their brainpower on critical projects such as climate change research and conservation, they often entered the workforce in far more modest ways.
+NEW YORK (Reuters) - While top scientists may be deploying their brainpower on critical projects such as climate change research and conservation, they often entered the workforce in far more modest ways.

 For Reuters' monthly 'First Jobs' series, we chatted with a few leading scientists about how they got their starts.